WZBSocialScienceCenter/otreeutils/README.md

 **Compatibility note:** This package has been tested with oTree v1.0.12 but should work with at least any oTree 1.x version.

+This package is [available on PyPI](https://pypi.python.org/pypi/otreeutils) and can be installed via `pip install otreeutils`.

 ## Examples

 The repository contains two example apps which show the respective features and how they can be used in own experiments: